fgka/senzing-docker/README.md

 * Linux based.

 I'm aware that some people are able to run `amd64` images on macOS docker through rosetta.
-This, however is not yet (as for 2021-07-19) a stable release for docker.
+This, however, is not yet (as for 2021-07-19) a stable release for docker.

 Source: https://docs.docker.com/docker-for-mac/apple-silicon/